 Tragedy strikes without warning and we are taken by surprise.
 Such helplessness settles over us and we lose hope of ever recovering from it.
 Yet, time and much healing comes like the sun rising in the morning and we begin again.
 Numbness begins to loosen its grip on us and we begin to feel again.
 Still, do we ever truly recover?
 I know from my very own personal experience that recovery may take a lifetime.
-One may never truly recover from a tragic event.
-It takes away our heartfelt dreams and turns our world and our expectations upside down and life is just so topsy-turvy most of the time.
-It’s sometimes hard to find our balance.
+One may never truly recover from a tragic event; it takes away our heartfelt dreams and turns our world and our expectations upside down and life is just so topsy-turvy most of the time which sometimes makes it hard to find our balance.
 Tears are never far from falling yet when they do they release sadness and clean our slate in life so that we can start again.

 If you enjoyed this essay, please consider making a tax-deductible contribution to This I Believe, Inc.